astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 who is trying to measure them.
 One of the goals of this book is to convince you this intuitive picture does not actually match reality.

-Therefore, we must be more specific about what these four numbers are and how they might be measured.
+Therefore, we must be more specific about what these four numbers ($x$, $y$, $z$, and $t$) are and how they might be measured.
 The typical image that is called forth to represent this process is a lattice of rulers and clocks.
 Imagine you had an infinite number of clocks and also an infinite number of rulers.
 You painstakingly synchronize all these clocks, and confirm that the rulers are all not different in length.
 Now, you very slowly move the clocks out through space, putting one at the end of each ruler, and then extending the rulers out from each placed clock, so that in the end, you have a lattice of cubes made by the rulers, with a clock at each vertex.
 The location of each clock is therefore the number of rulers in each direction from the origin, and each clock has a reading, based on the overall synchronization.
-A single event, therefore, can be recorded as happening at the nearest clock (as long as these rulers are imaginary, we can imagine them being as small as we need them to be to achieve the desired spatial resolution), marked at that clock reading: $x$, $y$, $z$, and $t$.
+A single event, therefore, can be recorded as happening at the nearest clock (as long as these rulers are imaginary, we can imagine them being as small as we need them to be to achieve the desired spatial resolution), marked at that clock reading:
+$x$, $y$, $z$, and $t$.
 Those numbers can be collected after the events by bringing the clocks back together and collating their readings.

 This concept of an infinite lattice of synchronized clocks represents our idea of a "reference frame".
 As long as we are imagining an